-The apple is glossy, bi-coloured, mostly red in colour with yellow patches.
-The flesh is creamy, juicy and delicious, with low acid levels and a wonderful aroma.
+Ambrosia apple is glossy, bi-coloured, mostly red in colour with yellow patches.
+The flesh is creamy, juicy and delicious, with a sweet low acid level and a wonderful aroma.

 - Since Ambrosia is a low-acid apple, kids and older people find it easier to digest.